SDM-TIB/falcon2.0/README.md

 ```

 ## Algorithm
 main.py contains the code for automatic entity and relation linking to resources in Wikidata using rule-based learning.
 Falcon 2.0 uses the same approach for Wikidata knowledge graph as used in Falcon for DBpedia(https://labs.tib.eu/falcon/).
-The rules that represent the English morphology are maintained in a catalog; a forward chaining inference process is performed on top of the catalog during the tasks of extractionand linking.
+The rules that represent the English morphology are maintained in a catalog; a forward chaining inference process is performed on top of the catalog during the tasks of extraction and linking.
 Falcon 2.0 also comprises several modules that identify and link entities and relations to Wikidata knowledge graph.
-These modules implement POS Tagging, Tokenization & Compounding, N-Gram Tiling, Candidate  ListGeneration, Matching & Ranking, Query Classifier, and N-Gram Splitting and are reused from the implementation of Falcon.
+These modules implement POS Tagging, Tokenization & Compounding, N-Gram Tiling, Candidate  ListGeneration, Matching & Ranking, Query Classifier, and N-Gram Splitting.
+The modules are reused from the implementation of Falcon.

 ## Evaluation

 ### Usage
-To run Falcon 2.0 you have to call the function "process_text_E_R(question)" where question is the short text to be processed by Falcon 2.0 We
+To run Falcon 2.0, you have to call the function "process_text_E_R(question)" where the question is the short text to be processed by Falcon 2.0 We

-For evaluating Falcon 2.0 we relied on three different question answering datasets namely SimpleQuestion dataset for Wikidata, WebQSP-WD, and LC-QuAD 2.0.
+For evaluating Falcon 2.0, we relied on three different question answering datasets, namely SimpleQuestion dataset for Wikidata, WebQSP-WD, and LC-QuAD 2.0.

+For reproducing the results, "evaluateFalconAPI.py" and "evaluateFalconAPI_entities.py" can be used.
+"evaluateFalconAPI_entities.py" evaluates entity linking.
+ "evaluateFalconAPI.py" evaluates entity and relation linking.

 ## Experimental Results for Entity Linking